Your team goals are vital to the success of your long-term projects. So keep reading if you want to make you next goal-setting process a success.

-Imagine it’s the beginning of a new quarter.
-As you begin to pour your first coffee, your manager walks out of the monthly managers’ meeting smiling ear to ear.
-“Hey, do you have some time to discuss next quarter’s goals?”
+Imagine it's the beginning of a new quarter.
+As you begin to pour your first coffee, your manager walks out of the monthly managers' meeting smiling ear to ear.
+"Hey, do you have some time to discuss next quarter's goals for the team?"
 And you agree, wondering what is about to come next.

 You can tell his excitement as he pours on last quarter's business results and shows some graphs he's very proud about.
 You've heard "growth" about 18 times in the first 5 minutes.
 And then he already has your personal goals set for the next quarter bigger than the last.
 "Don't worry, you got it champ".